PySimpleSQL/pysimplesql/README.md

 frm.map_element(win['Item.description'], 'Item', 'description')

 # Map out our events
-# In the above example, this was all done in the background, as we used convenience functions to add record navigation buttons.
+# In the other examples, this was all done automaticallys since we used the ss.actions() convenience functions to add
-# However, we could have made our own buttons and mapped them to events.
-Below is such an example
+# record navigation buttons.
+However, we could have made our own buttons and mapped them to events.
+Below is such an
+# example.
-frm.map_event('Restaurant:table_first', db['Restaurant'].First)  # button control with the key of 'Edit.Restaurant.First'
+frm.map_event('Restaurant:table_first', frm['Restaurant'].first)  # button control with the key of 'Restaurant:table_first'
-# mapped to the DataSet.First method
-frm.map_event('Restaurant:table_previous', db['Restaurant'].Previous)
+frm.map_event('Restaurant:table_previous', frm['Restaurant'].previous)
-frm.map_event('Restaurant:table_next', db['Restaurant'].Next)
+frm.map_event('Restaurant:table_next', frm['Restaurant'].next)
-frm.map_event('Restaurant:table_last', db['Restaurant'].Last)
+frm.map_event('Restaurant:table_last', frm['Restaurant'].last)
 # and so on...
 # In fact, you can use the event mapper however you want to, mapping control names to any function you would like!
 # Event mapping will be covered in more detail later...

 # This is the magic function which populates all of the controls we mapped!
-# For your convience, you can optionally use the function Form.set_callback('update_controls',function) to set a callback function
+# For your convenience, you can optionally use the function Form.set_callback('update_controls',function) to set a callback function
 # that will be called every time the controls are updated.
 This allows you to do custom things like update
 # a preview image, change element parameters or just about anything you want!
 frm.update_elements()
 ```

-As you can see, there is a lot of power in the auto functionality of pysimplesql, and you should take advantage of it any time you can.
+As you can see, there is a lot of power in the auto functionality of pysimplesql, and you should take advantage of it
+any time you can.
 Only very specific cases need to reach this lower level of manual configuration and mapping!

 # BREAKDOWN OF ADVANCED FUNCTIONALITY
 **pysimplesql** does much more than just bridge the gap between PySimpleGUI™ and databases!
 In full, **pysimplesql** contains: